Learning Disability Today

 Supporting professionals working in learning disability and autism services

-A record-breaking number of autistic young people have internships in government departments across the UK as part of the Autism Exchange programme.
+A record-breaking number of autistic young people have paid internships in government departments across the UK as part of the Autism Exchange programme.

 The programme, which is run by the Civil Service and Ambitious about Autism, is supporting 85 autistic young people to take part in a three-week paid internship and help them take their first steps on the career ladder.